MILJØ100 Introduction to Environment Sciences

 • Examiner scheme

 An external examiner approves exam questions, censors the oral exam and evaluates submitted term papers.
-An internal examiner evaluates submitted exercises
+An internal examiner evaluates oral presentations

 • Mandatory activity

-August block: Participation in field days, excursions with overnight stays and writing courses, as well as choosing a term paper and developing a floor plan that is presented in plenary.
+August block: Participation in field days, excursions with accommodation and writing courses, as well as selection of a term paper and development of a floor plan which is presented in plenary.

-Autumn parallel: Participation in a minimum of 50% of the practice and discussion blocks.
-Submission of 3 tasks based on practical exercises.
-Presentation (oral) and submission of a written term paper halfway through the semester for evaluation.
+Autumn parallel (included in overall assessment): Group presentation (oral) and submission of a written term paper halfway through the semester for evaluation.

 • Notes